AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 We also take care of an accessibility issue here and apply a different `aria-label` depending on the current state of the button.
 If the navigation menu is open, the user's screen reader will indicate that clicking the button again will close the menu.
 And vice versa.

 At this point, you can hop on over to your browser and test that the button works.

-{% include img.html img="button.gif" alt="Toggling the navigation menu button" %}

-The menu, of course, is still not functional.
-Let's fix that!
+But the menu is still not functional, so let's fix that.

 ### Responsive Navbar Menu

 As I mentioned earlier, the navigation menu wrapper has fixed positioning, with a `top` offset equal to precisely the height of the navbar itself:

-{% include codeHeader.html file="style.css" %}
+{% include codeHeader.html file: "style.css" %}
 ```css
 .navbar-menu {
     position: fixed;